 Perspective, distance, clarity of thought, active listening not just waiting for their chance to speak, no emotional investment or involvement … oh and training.
-A professional life coach will have studied varying aspects of Psychology, some also the neuroscience behind body language and behaviour.
+A good life coach will have studied not just coaching, but varying aspects of Psychology, even the neuroscience behind body language and behaviour.
 The best remain life-long students, seeking out new and relevant practices and techniques to assist their clients.

 Nevertheless, the question still gets asked.
 I’ve been asked it by friends, as well as by clients.
 So what does a Life Coach do that a friend doesn’t?